orgitcog/neural-nestor-gauge-logic/docs/CI_CD.md

 Search for: `tensor-logic.samkirk.com` (Type: CNAME)

-**Automation:** A script can be created in `scripts/check-dns-propagation.sh` that:
-- Checks DNS propagation using `dig`
-- Polls every 5 minutes until propagation is complete
-- Notifies when ready to proceed with SSL certificate

-**Chatbot Assistance:** The chatbot can run `dig` commands to check DNS propagation status on demand.
+**Chatbot Assistance:** The chatbot can run the DNS propagation script automatically for you.

 ### Step 4: Add SSL Certificate via Shuttle